Overview

 Drag data columns into the corresponding cells, as shown in the following figure.

-Cell | Setting |
+| Cell | Setting |

-Cell A1 to Cell C2 | Merge the area from cell A1 to C2, enter the text Employee Information Survey Form, and set cell B3 to be the left parent cell. |
+Cell A1 to cell C2 | Merge the area from cell A1 to C2, enter the text Employee Information Survey Form, and set cell B3 to be the left parent cell for the merged cell. |

-Cell A3 to Cell A6 | Enter texts No.:, Name:, Gender:, and Position: respectively in cell A3 to cell A6 and set cell B3 to be the left parent cell. |
+Cell A3 to cell A6 | Enter text No.:, Name:, Gender:, and Position: respectively in cell A3 to cell A6 and set cell B3 to be the left parent cell for these cells. |

-Cell B3 to Cell B6 | Drag the corresponding fields into cell B3 to cell B6 respectively, set cell B3 to be the left parent cell of cell B4, cell B5, and cell B6, and set Expansion Direction to Vertical.
-Select List from the drop-down list of Data Setting under Cell Element > Basic for cell B3. |
+Cell B3 to cell B6 | Drag the corresponding fields into cell B3 to cell B6, respectively, set cell B3 to be the left parent cell of cell B4, cell B5, and cell B6, and set Expansion Direction to Vertical for these cells.
+Select List from the Data Setting drop-down box under Cell Element > Basic for cell B3. |

-Cell C3 to Cell C6 | Merge the area from cell C3 to cell C6, drag the corresponding field into the merged area, set cell B3 to be the left parent cell, and set Expansion Direction to Vertical. |
+Cell C3 to cell C6 | Merge the area from cell C3 to cell C6, drag the corresponding field into the merged cell, set cell B3 to be the left parent cell for the merged cell, and set Expansion Direction to Vertical for the merged cell. |

-Cell A7 and Cell D1 | Set cell B3 to be the left parent cell of cell A7 (the first cell of blank split rows) and cell D1 (the first cell of blank split columns), since there exist split rows and columns between cards. |
+Cell A7 and cell D1 | Set cell B3 to be the left parent cell of cell A7 (the first cell of blank split rows) and cell D1 (the first cell of blank split columns), since there are split rows and columns between cards. |

 The following figure shows the preview effect.
 Each card has complete information, with blank split rows between cards.

-Column Split Setting
+Row/Column Split Setting

 You can view from the above preview effect that the template is vertically expanded.
 Therefore, select Split by Row in Split Style.